codefresh-io/docs.codefresh.io/_posts/2024-07-30-july-release-notes.md

 For details, see [Assign tags to Pipeline Runtimes]({{site.baseurl}}/docs/administration/account-user-management/access-control/#assign-tags-to-pipeline-runtimes) and [Creating rules for Pipeline Runtimes and runtime environments]({{site.baseurl}}/docs/administration/account-user-management/access-control/#creating-rules-for-pipeline-runtimes-and-runtime-environments).

-### GitOps: External links for Kubernetes app & ingress resources
+### GitOps: External links for Kubernetes app & ingress resources (probably not in this release)
 The Current State tab in our GitOps Apps dashboard is the central location to view and manage all the resources in your applications.
 We are always looking to enhance productivity and here's the newest functionality: external Links for application and ingress resources!